STIM-Lab/scwatter/README.md

 	sCWatterview --input sample.cw --size 100 --nogui --axis 2 --slice -10 --output xy.npy
 	```

-4. (optional) If you selected the "nogui" way, you can visualize the saved plane in Python.
+4. (optional) If you select the "nogui" way, you can visualize the saved plane in Python.
 For example:

 	```
 	A = np.load("xy.npy")